Bill of Rights Bill

-The Bill of Rights Bill is a proposed Act of Parliament in the United Kingdom that seeks to replace the Human Rights Act 1998.
+The Bill of Rights Bill was a proposed Act of Parliament in the United Kingdom that sought to replace the Human Rights Act 1998.
 It was introduced to the House of Commons by Dominic Raab, the Deputy Prime Minister of the United Kingdom and Secretary of State for Justice, on 22 June 2022.

 On 7 September 2022, the passage of the Bill through Parliament was halted by the newly appointed Prime Minister, Liz Truss.
-The Bill’s progress may resume following Rishi Sunak becoming Prime Minister.
+On 27 June 2023, the Justice Secretary Alex Chalk confirmed to the Commons that the government would not be proceeding with the Bill.

 Background

-Under the premiership of David Cameron, the UK government discussed introducing a replacement for the Human Rights Act.
-This reform was also part of the 2010 Conservative manifesto, although it was not pursued following the coalition agreement with the Liberal Democrats.
-In 2015, they were considered again but no legislation was brought forward.
+Prior to the 2010 general election, David Cameron proposed replacing the Human Rights Act with a new "British Bill of Rights".
+After forming a coalition with the Liberal Democrats, these plans were shelved and reinstated only after the Conservative party won an overall majority in the 2015 general election.
+Former Prime Minister David Cameron then vowed to put right what he termed the "complete mess" of Britain's human rights laws, on the 800th anniversary of the passage of Magna Carta.
+Tensions arose between those on the political right in the UK, and the European Court of Human Rights, over issues such as prisoner voting.

+Proposed British Bill of Rights

+The Proposed British Bill of Rights was a proposal of the Second Cameron ministry, included in their 2015 election manifesto, to replace the Human Rights Act 1998 with a new piece of primary legislation.
+After resistance from within the governing Conservative party, leader David Cameron delayed introducing the legislation.

+2020

-In 2020, the UK Government set up an independent review of the Human Rights Act which specifically sought evidence on the operation of the Act, with particular attention to the relationship between domestic courts and the European Court of Human Rights (ECtHR), as well as how the relationship between government, parliament and the judiciary.
+In 2020, the UK Government set up an independent review of the Human Rights Act which specifically sought evidence on the operation of the Act, with particular attention to the relationship between domestic courts and the European Court of Human Rights (ECHR), as well as the relationship between government, parliament and the judiciary.
 The independent review reported their findings in December 2021.

 In the Queen's Speech in May 2022, the Government committed to introducing the new Bill of Rights, arguing that the legislation would seek to "end the abuse of the human rights framework and restore some common sense to our justice system.”

 On 15 June 2022, the week before the Bill was introduced to Parliament, the Strasbourg Court issued an interim order stopping a flight due to transport asylum seekers from the UK as part of the Rwanda asylum plan.
 It was reported that the decision of the Strasbourg Court was a factor in determining the introduction of the Bill.

 In the UK Government announcement for the Bill, Dominic Raab argued that the proposed law would "strengthen our UK tradition of freedom whilst injecting a healthy dose of common sense into the system" and it would also "reinforce freedom of speech, enable us to deport more foreign offenders and better protect the public from dangerous criminals".

 On the day the Bill was introduced, the first page of the Bill was leaked to legal journalist Joshua Rozenberg.